wangliangl/com-ofashion-http-rpc/README.md

 # com-ofashion
-    This is a private warehouse service, please do not use it! hank you~
+    This is a private warehouse service, please do not use it! thank you~